Irresistible day trips from Boise are abundant fun outdoor and indoor activities they offer are something to look forward while visiting Idaho.

 Fall, Spring, and Summer Activities

 The Idaho’s only mountain coaster, however, doesn’t cease its operations when the snow melts.
-The place as well as the entire resort keep connecting its visitors with nature at any other season.
+The place as well as the entire resort keep connecting its visitors with nature at any season.
 Fall, spring, and summer bring back mountain biking, hiking, horseback riding, trampoline bungee, and climbing walls.

-One of the most beautiful day trips from Boise at this time, the area offers over 20 miles of trails.
+One of the most beautiful day trips from Boise at this time, the area offers over 20 miles of hiking trails.
 The most popular of them is the 7-mile Around the Mountain Loop.

-While sliding down the snow-covered slopes should wait until winter, chairlift rides at Mountain Star delight with panoramic views of the Sawtooth Mountains, Boise National Forest, and even downtown Boise.
-Clearly, the season is not an issue when you long for relaxing day trips from Boise to explore the hills of Bogus Basin.
+While sliding down the snow-covered slopes should wait until winter, chairlift rides at Mountain Star delight with panoramic views of the Sawtooth Mountains, the Boise National Forest, and even downtown Boise.
+Clearly, the season is not an issue when you long for the relaxing day trips from Boise to explore the hills of Bogus Basin.

 2. Day Trips from Boise: Shoshone Falls

 Similarly, Shoshone Falls joins the rank of the irresistible day trips from Boise to go on all year round.
 One of the largest natural waterfalls sits near Twin Falls, a little bit over 2 hours from the capital of Idaho.
 With its forceful streams and rainbows in misty clouds just above the water, the place looks magical.
 A couple of viewing platforms bring the waterfall closer to you, enabling to gaze at this natural miracle for hours on end.